Juviro/mythic-commander/clash/next.md

 # Current feature

 * Lobby
-  * display link in lobby to create a deck
   * when going back to gamebrowser, the url changes, making it impossible to use browser forward button to get back to game

 # Bugs